 Trish Broadbent, PsyD

-Dean of Lower and Middle School Students, Director of School Counseling Services
+Dean of Lower and Middle School, School Psychologist

 Dr. Trish Broadbent joined Greenwich Education Group in 2011 and is currently a member of the Pinnacle Leadership Team.
 As School Psychologist, Trish works with students to help them build trust, self-esteem, and self-advocacy skills.
 She is an alumna of Western Connecticut State University, Fairfield University, and the Philadelphia College of Osteopathic Medicine.
 She is a national and Connecticut state-certified school psychologist.
 Trish integrates her experience and training as a school psychologist with expertise in cognitive behavioral therapy (CBT), executive functions, social cognition, and collaborative problem solving.
 Trish enjoys spending time with her family and friends, reading, knitting, and being a lifelong learner.